 Once you understand human nature, and that most people struggle to make a decision of ANY kind, you will realize the importance of having a good follow-up system.

-When I look at the people I sponsor in my business, the average person takes two to twelve weeks to join, from the time they first watch a presentation until they sign up or buy.
+When I look at the people I sponsor in my business, the average person takes two to six months to join, from the time they first watch a presentation until they sign up or buy.
 During that time, they probably received 20 to 30 follow-ups from me, as I walk them through my recruiting process.

 Why do people take so long to make a decision?
-Gosh, I wish I knew the answer to that question, especially since investing $50 to $500 isn’t a MAJOR decision.
+I wish I knew the answer to that question, especially since investing $50 to $500 isn’t a MAJOR decision.

 People don’t really NEED to think about it.
 In most cases, they just PUT OFF thinking about it, unless you stay in touch with them frequently, walk them through the decision-making process and ASK them to buy.

 There are several ways to build your own MLM Pipeline.
 At the end of the day, you have to find a simple system that works best for you.
 I will share a few examples with you, just to get you thinking.
 Pick the one you like best or feel free to modify them as needed for your own unique situation.

 Without a doubt, my favorite way to build a MLM Pipeline is with an auto-responder.
 This is what I use myself.
 The reason I chose an auto-responder for my pipeline is because it is 100% automated.
 Once you create your follow-up messages and set a frequency for your email delivery, your follow-up emails get sent out automatically.
 There is nothing else for you to do, except wait for your prospects to call you or email you with questions (or sign up on their own).
 A good auto-responder series will have minimum 20 to 50 emails, each scheduled for delivery two to three days apart.